Wynberg Military Base Stadium: Cape United Soccer School

 In June 2008, Cape United Soccer School of Excellence was founded, and in April 2009 they opened up the doors for the first football class, to train and play at the Wynberg Military Sports facilities.
 The school offer a 2-year football education, for all the best football talents with an age of 15–18 years, scouted inside the borders of Western Cape.
 It is operating through large donated international sponsorships, and thus an entirely independent school, compared to other township supported football schools in South Africa.
 Each year the school educates 30 hopeful football talents, of which several prefer to sign with one of the football clubs in Europe, while the majority of the remaining bunch continue to have a professional football career in South Africa.
 The school was renamed to ASD Cape Town in January 2011, and at the same time moved their training and playing field to University of Cape Town at Chapel Road, in the nearby suburb Rondebosch.

 Hanover Park

 During the 2009-10 football season, the National First Division club Hanover Park opted to play two of their home matches at the stadium.
 Since September 2010, the club opted to use and rent the stadium, as their sole home venue.

+Sports hall

+The Nkosi Cup is an annual, international indoor hockey tournament.
+The 2024 indoor Inter-Provincial Tournament in indoor hockey.